-Each of the tasks has a point value associated with it, to be published at a later date.
+Each of the tasks has a point value associated with it.
 The tasks can be completed in any order by one or more vehicles.
 The recovered object must be attached to the vehicle when the vehicle is on the surface to obtain maximum points for "surfacing with object".